 Think you have the perfect formula for attracting, retaining and engaging a diverse and inclusive workforce?
 If you said yes, I’m likely to disagree.
 You may have a focus on pay equity, performance management and employee resource groups (or ERGs).
 That’s a great start.
 You may even have a score of 100% on the Human Rights Corporate Equality Index (CEI) and host unconscious bias trainings.
 Closer, but not there yet.
 I’d say there’s still an essential ingredient missing.

-Part 3 in an 8-part series: Evolving the benefit mindset
+Part 3 in a 7-part series: Evolving the benefit mindset

 In this series, experts from Willis Towers Watson identify areas of focus critical for the successful implementation of a benefits strategy in a time of increased automation, uncertainty and changing employee expectations.